-BridgeHealth Medical Surgical Benefit
+BridgeHealth/Transcarent Medical Surgical Benefit

 The BridgeHealth Surgery Benefit Management Program provides assistance to Plan Members and their Covered Dependents ("Covered Persons") when a non-emergency surgery covered under the primary plan has been recommended.

-Please note that this benefit is only available when the FNSB Health Plan pays primary.
+Note: This benefit is only available when the FNSB Health Plan pays primary.